Syed Mustafa Kamal: General elections 2002

-Syed Mustafa Kamal contested for the Provincial Assembly of Sindh seat PS-117.
-Kamal got 37,671 votes and won his seat in the Provincial Assembly of Sindh.
+In the 2002 Pakistani general elections, Syed Mustafa Kamal contested for the Provincial Assembly of Sindh seat PS-117 as a candidate of the MQM-L. He secured 37,671 votes and won the seat, becoming a Member of the Provincial Assembly of Sindh.

+After a period of political divergence, Kamal rejoined the MQM-P. He is currently serving as a Member of the National Assembly of Pakistan, continuing his political career under the party’s banner.

 General elections 2018

 Kamal contested the 2018 Pakistan General Election for National Assembly and two Provincial Assemblies however; he failed to make it despite his claim to win the seat.
 People thought that PSP had ended but Kamal didn't give up hope and he still made a speech after elections saying PSP hasn't ended.
 Later on in an interview Kamal told the process of the elections and how they were not fair.